-Rachelle Toarmino's debut collection of poems is "The Glass Essay" for the Tinder generation, a fiery and playful exploration of the tropes, stereotypes, and all-too-real experiences that come with being an ex.
+Rachelle Toarmino's debut collection of poems is "The Glass Essay" for the Tinder generation, a fiery and playful exploration of the all-too-real experiences that come with being an ex.
 While the title suggests a meditation on leaving and being left—on absence, even on woundedness—there are no ghosts in this book.
 Instead, the reader finds Britney Spears and other archetypal exes and troubled lovers, from Carmela Soprano and Lorde to Anne Carson and Molly Bloom.
 They don't haunt the rooms of these poems: they party in them, fill them with their laughter, rage, and tender longing.
 Unbroken and big-hearted, they sing together of magic and pain, of old fights and new gambles, of getting over a breakup and getting over yourself.

 Title: That Ex

 Rachelle Toarmino's That Ex is the poetry book all your ex-boyfriends warned you was crazy.
 These poems are somewhere between aphorism, dm, and good old-fashioned free verse.
 This is a sensitive, self-aware collection full of Britney Spears references, emotional vulnerability, and digital nostalgia.
 Funny, tender, and real.

 –Hera Lindsay Bird, author of Hera Lindsay Bird